ffscalco/rails-fullstack-template/README.md

 You can:

+- `$ bin/assets` To compile only the js and css
-- `$ rails server` in terminal to run rails server
+- `$ rails server` in another terminal to run rails server
 - Open [http://localhost:3000](http://localhost:3000)

 ## Running specs and checking coverage